Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Pennsylvania and perform a wedding ceremony in Pennsylvania.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Pennsylvania and how perform a wedding ceremony in Pennsylvania.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Pennsylvania to Officiate or perform marriages in Pennsylvania
+How to get Ordained in Pennsylvania and become a minister to perform weddings and marriage ceremonies in Pennsylvania

-Our Ordinations for Pennsylvania are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Pennsylvania and are able perform marriages through Open Ministry in Pennsylvania!
+Ordinations for Pennsylvania are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Pennsylvania.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Pennsylvania!

 Get started today by clicking on the link below!